 - Organize a special activity that involves Ximena and her parents once they are back from deployment.
 For example, a parent-child lunch or picnic.

-- Encourage Ximena to share how she feels.
+- Encourage Ximena to express her feelings and share how she feels.

 Take Care of Yourself